 The red line displays the amount of points in leaf stories, and the magenta line the total scope.
 The difference between these lines is the sum of work that’s still “too big” – that is, it should be split into smaller stories before it can be fed into development.
 If only the leaf stories have points defined for them, only the red line is displayed.

 An iteration is a time-boxed period of time which is planned in detail detail in terms tasks and man-hours.
 Scrum calls iterations ‘Sprints’.
 You can create iterations from the Create new -menu, or directly under a project.

 There can be parallel iterations for a single project – for example, when multiple teams are working for a single project.
 Think of for example Dean Leffingwell’s Scaled Agile Framework and the concept of Agile Release Train, where each team has their own “sprint backlog”.

 You don’t have to create iterations if you don’t need them.
 Likewise, you don’t have to estimate – or even use tasks – if you don’t need them.

 Iteration burndown is a graphical representation of tasks’ progress in the iteration as a function of time.
 It shows a linear reference based on the sum of the tasks’ original estimates.
 For more on how Agilefant calculates the iteration burndown, read the related FAQ entry.
-For more information on the concept itself, look up (for example) the related Wikipedia entry.
+For more information on the concept itself, look up (for example) the related Wikipedia entry, or watch this video.

 Agilefant also a special iteration type called ‘Standalone iteration’.
 Unlike regular iterations, standalone iterations can include stories from multiple products and projects.